-Each plot represents samples taken at 4-minute intervals of a total some 12,500 data points per measurement location.
+Each plot represents samples taken at 5-minute intervals of a total some 36,000 data points per measurement location.

-D.2 Exceedances
+E.2 Exceedances

 As noted previously we have collected a substantial amount of data pertaining to the noise levels at the perimeter of Centennial Park during this event.
+Below is a summary of any exceedances that occurred.

-D.2.1 Rehearsals and Sound Tests
+E.2.1 Rehearsals and Sound Tests

-Zero (0) exceedance of the 85dB(C) limit were identified at the perimeter.
-Zero (0) exceedance of the 65dB(A) limit were identified at the perimeter.
+- Zero (0) exceedance of the 85dB(C) limit were identified at the perimeter. - Zero (0) exceedance of the 65dB(A) limit were identified at the perimeter.